Meet The Team

 Amir M. Hasani

-Amir's dedication to his community reaches beyond mental health advocacy.
-He has raised funds for homeless individuals and volunteered as a first responder at the Great Falls fire station in Virginia.
-In 2021, he co-founded the StreetTalk organization, aiming to bridge the gap between the homeless community and vital healthcare resources.
-As the founder of the American PTSD Association, Amir employs his leadership, empathy, and expertise to create a positive and lasting impact on the lives of those touched by PTSD.
+Beyond mental health advocacy, Amir is actively involved in his community, fundraising for the homeless and serving as a first responder at a local fire station.
+In 2021, he co-founded StreetTalk, an organization dedicated to connecting the homeless community with essential healthcare resources.
+Through his leadership, empathy, and expertise, Amir strives to make a positive and lasting impact on the lives of those affected by PTSD.

 Ron Blake is a blue-collar male rape survivor overcoming PTSD on a most unusual journey.
 It all began with an unexpected moment of laughter he had on a suicidal night.